Automated enterprise BI with Azure Synapse Analytics and Azure Data Factory

 WWI City ID = 28561:

 For each Sales fact, you want to associate that fact with a single row in City dimension table, corresponding to the invoice date.
-As part of the ETL process, create an additional column that

 The following T-SQL query creates a temporary table that associates each invoice with the correct City Key from the City dimension table.